Thegladster/val-triggerbot/README.md

 <h4>3.</h4>

-Make sure you keybind the shoot function to the key `0`.
+Make sure you turn off RawInputBuffer in settings.

+<h4>IMPORTANT:</h4>

+**VALORANT MUST BE OPENED FROM RIOT CLIENT TO RUN PROPERLY!
+Do not open VALORANT by itself!**

 </details>
 <details>